nylander/likelihood-mapping-with-iqtree/README.md

-Reads a fasta-formatted input file (multiple sequence alignment) as input, prints the fraction of "highly supportive" quartets as output (to file or stout, or both).
+Reads a fasta-formatted input file (multiple sequence alignment) as input, prints the fraction of "highly supportive" quartets as output (to file or stdout, or both).

 ## Installation

-The script is written in bash, and requires `iqtree2` to be installed.
+The script is written in bash, and requires `iqtree2` (www.iqtree.org) to be installed.
 The full path to `iqtree2` can changed directly in the script (line 14) if needed.

 In order to utilize all functionality of the provided `Makefile`, GNU make and